 If you’re not familiar with the concept of bounce rate, here it is in a nutshell.
 Bounce rate refers to the percentage of visitors that don't engage with your site during their session.

 A bounce is the opposite of an engagement, and the Google Analytics 4 definition of an engaged session means that a user stayed on a page for at least 10 seconds, or they had a conversion event, or they had at least two pageviews (or screenviews if you're measuring an app).

 So a bounce means that the user arrived at a page and did none of these things.

 Still, we all have bounce rates.
 They're a sign of user behavior, so they are metrics used to find user experience issues or mixed signals about what the user expected to find.

 Let's tilt the question a bit then, and ask what a reasonable bounce rate is and at what point should you start worrying.

 What is a Good Bounce Rate?

-There is no hard and fast rule to define what a good bounce rate is.
 It differs by industry, type of webpage, etc. In fact, per a study by KISSmetrics, there are huge variations between average bounce rates for different industries (as shown below).

 As you can see, retail sites have a low average bounce rate, probably because people check out several products before they decide to buy or leave.
 And, content-heavy websites have high bounce rates because they often rank for irrelevant keywords as well.